 How to leverage: starting earlier allows becoming an industry expert and co-creator of industry standards.

-The complexity of IoT security is that it spans across multiple layers of infrastructure: sensing (chips and endpoints), connecting (communication protocols and gateways), and application (software systems and applications).
-Threats and vulnerabilities involving several layers are more difficult to envision and prevent primarily due to lack of communication between parties responsible for each segment of the IoT stack.
+The complexity of IoT security is that it spans multiple layers of infrastructure: sensing (chips and endpoints), connecting (communication protocols and gateways), and application (software systems and applications).
+Threats and vulnerabilities involving several layers are more difficult to envision and prevent primarily due to a lack of communication between parties responsible for each segment of the IoT stack.